New estimation methods for extremal bivariate return curves: Simulation study

 For the methods introduced in \citet{Cooley2019}, we transform data to standard Fr\'echet margins, use the procedures proposed in the paper to obtain return curve estimates, transform back to standard exponential margins and apply Properties \ref{prop:marg_limit}, \ref{prop:curve_limits} and \ref{prop:shape_curve}.
 For each example, the chosen estimation procedure is determined by the extremal dependence exhibited by the underlying copula; this must be specified prior to inference, illustrating a drawback of this approach.
 We use our knowledge of the true dependence structure to implement the correct procedure, but in practice such knowledge would not be available to us.
 The code for implementing this approach can be found at \url{https://www.stat.colostate.edu/~cooleyd/Isolines/}.

 Examples of both estimated and true return curves for each copula, with $n=10000$ and $p=10^{-3}$, are illustrated in Figure \ref{fig:copula_examples}.
-The figure suggests some possible shortcomings within estimates obtained using the \citet{Cooley2019} approach, as the curve estimates for the second and eighth examples do not appear to capture the behaviour of the corresponding true curves.
-We also note that for the Frank copula, there is a distinct `linear' segment of the curve estimate from the \citet{Heffernan2004} model: this lack of fit reflects a shortcoming of this approach for data sets with negative dependence.
+We note that for the Frank copula, there is a distinct `linear' segment of the curve estimate from the \citet{Heffernan2004} model: this lack of fit reflects a shortcoming of this approach for data sets with negative dependence.
 Since the modelling framework requires us to condition on either $X_L$ or $Y_L$, we can only evaluate joint tail behaviour in the region where at least one variable is large, i.e., $\{ (x,y) \in \RR^2 \mid x>u_{X_L} \; \text{OR} \; y>u_{Y_L}\}$.
 As observed for the Frank copula, part of the true return curve can be defined outside of this region for negatively dependent data sets; consequently, this curve region cannot be estimated using the \citet{Heffernan2004} framework.
 This explains the linear segment, since the point estimates for the regions $R_{Y_L>X_L}$ and $R_{Y_L\leq X_L}$ are connected to obtain $\widehat{\mathrm{RC}}(p)$.

-To compare curve estimates, we evaluated bias and sampling uncertainty for each of the three curve estimation procedures.
+To compare curve estimates, we evaluated bias, computational cost and sampling uncertainty for each of the three curve estimation procedures.
 To assess bias, $1000$ samples of size $n=100000$ were simulated from each copula and the probabilities $p=10^{-3}$ and $p=10^{-4}$ were considered.
 Adapting the procedure detailed in Section \ref{subsec:quantifying_uncertainty}, median curve estimates for each copula were obtained over the $1000$ samples and compared to the corresponding true curves.
 While a median curve cannot be computed in practice, this measure should provide a summary of the bias that arises from each procedure.

 To summarise results, we consider a plot of the $l_2$-norm values at angles $\theta_j \in \boldsymbol{\Theta}$ against the corresponding indices $j \in [1,m]$ for the true and estimated median curves, with $m=150$.
 Numerical methods can then be used to compute the absolute area between the resulting norm curves, with smaller area values corresponding to median curves with less bias.
 An illustration of this procedure can be found in the supplementary material.